apatechaitanya/CarPricePredictorr/README.md

   step1 : Click on below link.<br/>
   step2 : link - https://secondhandcarpricepredictor.herokuapp.com/<br/>
   step3 : There are many textbox select as per your car.<br/>
-        &enspstep 1 : In first textbox you have to choose the compony of car. <br/>
+        &ensp;step 1 : In first textbox you have to choose the compony of car. <br/>
         step 2 : In Second textbox you have to select the model of car.<br/>
         step 3 : In third textbox you have to select the purchasing year.<br/>
         step 4 : In fourth one what is the fuel type of car.<br/>